On the Sensitivity of k-Uniform Hypergraph Properties: Introduction

 In Section 3, we answer Conjecture 1 in the affirmative by demonstrating, for every $k \in \mathbb{N}$, a $k$-uniform hypergraph property with sensitivity $s(f)=\Theta(\sqrt{n})=\Theta(v^{k/2})$.
 In Section 4, we partially answer Conjecture 2 in the affirmative by demonstrating a $k$-uniform hypergraph property with a quadratic gap between senstivity and block sensitivity for every even $k$.
 However, for odd $k,$ the best we have accomplished is a gap of $\frac{2k}{k+1}$ in the exponent.
 That is, for all odd $k$, we give a graph property $f$ such that

 Interestingly, in the case of $k=2$, we know that the function given in Section 4 is optimal in the sense of giving the largest gap between sensitivity and block sensitivity.
 Turan \cite{T} has shown that for a graph property $f$ on $v$ vertices, $s(f) = \Omega(\sqrt{n})=\Omega(v)$.
-This also answers Conjecture 3 in the affirmative for the case of $k=2$, but for other values of $k$, the conjecture remains open.
+This also answers Conjecture 3 in the affirmative for the case of $k=2$, but for other values of $k$, the conjecture was open.
+After we raised this question in our initial preprint, it was answered negatively by Li and Sun \cite{LS}.